 Summary of work performed We conducted our assurance work on the Selected Information within the Company.
-The procedures
+The procedures include

-- incuse:

-Read the CSR Report.
+- Incude: Read the CSR Report.
 Inquire the personnel responsible for providing the sustainability performance information to understand and evaluate the processes, internal controls and information systems relating to the preparation of the aforementioned information. - Based on the understanding and evaluation above, carry out analytical review procedures on the sustainability performance information.
 If deemed necessary, perform selective testing to obtain evidence of limited assurance.

-The determination of the procedures performed above is based on our professional judgement, including identifying the areas where there may be risks of material misstatement of the Selected Information, and for those areas, designing and implementing procedures to obtain limited assurance to draw our conclusion.
+The determination of the procedures performed above is based on our professional judgement, including identifying the areas where there may be risks of material mistatement of the Selected Information, and for those areas, designing and implementing procedures to obtain limited assurance to draw our conclusion.
 The procedures performed in a limited assurance engagement vary in nature and timing from, and are less in extent than for, a reasonable assurance engagement.
-Consequently, the level of assurance obtained in a limited assurance engagement is substantially lower than the assurance that would have been obtained had a reasonable assurance engagement been performed.
+Consequently, the level of assurance obtained in a limited assurance engagement is substantially lower than the assurance that would have been chicked bade a moreable assurance temperature them performed the assurance that would have been obtained had a reasonable assurance engagement been performed.